thinktandem/thinktandem.io/src/content/articles/drupal8-table-migration.md

 +------------+------------------+------+-----+---------+----------------+
 ```

 After creating a test account on the Drupal 8 side, I could see how the data gets injected.
 The database mappings are pretty much the same.
 The exceptions are the authmap column maps to the user_token table.
-Also, the module column is not used, but it identifies what module (obviously) the datas map to in the Drupal 7 side.
+Also, the module column is not used, but it identifies what module (obviously) the data map to in the Drupal 7 side.

 So now that we know what to do, let me show you how to get this done.